open-resources/dash_curriculum/tutorial/part1/chapter4.md

 ```
 ![solution_ex1](./ch4_files/chapter04_ex1.gif)
 ````
 (2) Copy the app code below that comes from the "Bring everything together" section.
-Now, incorporate into the app's layout the RadioItems component that you built in exercise 1.
+Incorporate the RadioItems component that you built in exercise 1 into the app's layout.
 Then, update the second callback of the app to include the RadioItems `value` property as the second callback Input.
-Update the callback function in such a way that the color of the app title changes, based on the Radio Item value chosen.
+Update the callback function in such a way that the color of the app title changes based on the radio item value chosen.

 - Tip: the structure of a callback with multiple inputs should look like this - `@app.callback(Output(...), Input(...), Input(...))`